Home » Recipe » course » desserts » Homemade Banana Pudding With Cream Cheese And Vanilla Wafers

 • Vanilla – This enhances the flavor of the whipped cream.
 Use pure extract for the best flavor.

-• Salt – Just a pinch balances the sweetness and enhances the flavor.
+• Kosher Salt – Just a pinch balances the sweetness and enhances the flavor.

 Homemade Banana Pudding Recipe With Cream Cheese and Vanilla Wafers